gamerammo/gamerammo-website/README.md

 ## About Us
 Gamer Ammo is on a mission of declaration: _Gaming is a Profession_.
 We are declaring this a fact by building a suite of gaming related software aimed at making the gamer's environment more accessibly to profiting from their profession.
 Our flagship product will be [Clutchat](https://github.com/gamerammo/clutchat), the gamer's hub for chat, content, and finance.
 We are making this possible by utilizing decentralized peer-to-peer technologies and building the platform gamer-first.

+### What's Here?
++ Website Files
+In this repository you'll find all the files used on our website [gamerammo.io](https://gamerammo.io).
++ Wiki
+You'll find our [wiki](https://github.com/gamerammo/gamerammo-io/wiki) here as well.
+This wiki contains development information as well as our Streaming Wiki, a comprehensive wiki for streaming.

 ## Documentation
 For more information on how to contribute to this repository checkout [CONTRIBUTING.md](docs/CONTRIBUTING.md).
 There you will find the information needed to begin providing contributions to the Gamer Ammo website.